dora

 ICT incident classification and reporting

-Under DORA, financial entities will be subject to a novel classification, notification and reporting framework on ICT-related incidents that will challenge existing collection, analysis and escalation processes within financial entities.
+Under DORA, financial entities will be are subject to a novel classification, notification and reporting framework on ICT-related incidents. that will challenge existing collection, analysis and escalation processes within financial entities.
+As part of this novel framework and in line with the draft RTS, financial entities must:

-• Develop a streamlined process to record and classify all major ICT-related incidents and significant cyberthreats which require mature incident management capabilities in order to monitor, handle and resolve all incidents.
+• Develop a streamlined process to detect, record and classify all major ICT-related incidents and significant cyberthreats which require mature incident management capabilities in order to monitor, handle and resolve all incidents.

 Operational resilience testing